I have come in contact with a child with slapped cheek infection. Should I be worried?

 The risk to unborn babies is low.
 Spread from mother to baby can only occur if the mother is not immune.
 Even if the mother is affected only one-third of babies will develop the infection (generally about a month after the mother’s illness).

 Infection during the first 20 weeks of pregnancy can rarely cause a form of anaemia in the baby.
-In many cases, this resolves by itself but in some instances, it may require treatment.
+In many cases this resolves by itself but in some instances it may require treatment.
 Very rarely it can be fatal.
 Parvovirus infection does not cause congenital abnormalities but is infrequently associated with miscarriage

-Testing for Parvovirus B19 during pregnancy
+Testing for Parvovirus B19 (Slapped Cheek Disease) During Pregnancy

 A blood test for parvovirus B19 can show if you: